cedadev/c3s-esgf-tools/data_sync/README.md

   * do `do_all.sh --dry-run cp4cds`
   * This will use copies of the mapfiles under `/tmp/mapfiles` (or `$TMPDIR/mapfiles`).
   * The relevant lists will be created with a `.DRYRUN` suffix, and the new data files will not be downloaded.

+"Rebuild" option
+  * do `do_all.sh --rebuild cp4cds`  (this can be combined with `--dry-run`)
+  * This will recreate _all_ the edited mapfiles, not only the ones which did not exist previously.
+  * Because it is tested whether an existing data file exists with the size that is specified in the mapfile, the result will be to fetch only the new (or not fully downloaded) data files, even though all mapfiles are processed.